sphinx-contrib/sphinxcontrib-versioning/docs/tutorial.rst

 .. note::

-    It is **required** to push doc files to origin. sphinxcontrib-versioning only works with remote branches/tags and ignores any local changes (committed, staged, unstaged, etc).
-If you don't push to origin sphinxcontrib-versioning won't see them.
+    It is **required** to push doc files to origin.
+SCVersioning only works with remote branches/tags and ignores any local changes (committed, staged, unstaged, etc).
+If you don't push to origin SCVersioning won't see them.
 This eliminates race conditions when multiple CI jobs are building docs at the same time.

 Build All Versions
 ------------------

 Now that you've got docs pushed to origin and they build fine with ``sphinx-build`` let's try building them with
-sphinxcontrib-versioning:
+SCVersioning:

 .. code-block:: bash